Rhino (character): Origin and early villainy

-The Rhino's first collaboration with other villains occurs when he and the Abomination activated a gamma bomb at the Hulkbuster base in an attempt to destroy the Hulk.
-Although this attempt failed, Egghead recruited the Rhino for his supervillain team, the Emissaries of Evil, where he was paired with Solarr in search of a rare jewel.
+The Rhino's first collaboration with other villains occurs when he and the Abomination activate a gamma bomb at the Hulkbuster base in an attempt to destroy the Hulk.
+Although this attempt fails, Egghead recruits the Rhino for his supervillain team, the Emissaries of Evil, where he is paired with Solarr in search of a rare jewel.
 Rhino and Solarr are defeated by the Defenders, Doctor Strange, and Doc Samson.

-Samson took the Rhino to Project P.E.G.A.S.U.S., where he was part of a failed prison break involving Moonstone, Blackout, and Electro.
-While being transferred to another facility, the Miracle Man attempted to free the Rhino, who wanted to stay in P.E.G.A.S.U.S. for medical treatment.
-The rocket crash had permanently affixed the Rhino's costume to his body, and he wanted it separated.
-He and the Thing successfully stopped Miracle Man, and took the Rhino to a medical facility within P.E.G.A.S.U.S.
+Samson takes the Rhino to Project P.E.G.A.S.U.S., where he is part of a failed prison break involving Moonstone, Blackout, and Electro.
+While being transferred to another facility, the Miracle Man attempts to free the Rhino, who wants to stay in P.E.G.A.S.U.S. for medical treatment.
+The rocket crash permanently affixed the Rhino's costume to his body, and he wants it separated.
+He and the Thing successfully stop Miracle Man.
+The Rhino is then taken to a medical facility within P.E.G.A.S.U.S.

 When the treatments fail to return the Rhino to normal, he escapes P.E.G.A.S.U.S. and joins the Sinister Syndicate, fighting Spider-Man on multiple occasions.
 After the team falls apart, the Rhino is hired by the Kingpin under the belief that he can raise the money for more surgery.
 When he hears the Kingpin tell a group of scientists not to remove the Rhino suit, Sytsevich kidnaps one of their children until they complete the procedure.
 Sytsevich then requests a removable suit from Justin Hammer, allowing him to continue his life of crime.

-Hulk in the bandaged disguise of "Bob Danner" played baseball for the Florida Pistols when they competed against the Miami Emperors.
+Hulk, in the bandaged disguise of "Bob Danner", plays baseball for the Florida Pistols when they compete against the Miami Emperors.
 One player on the Miami Emperors turns out to be Rhino under the alias of "Alex O'Hirn".
-A fight soon happened between both teams where the baseball players soon left the field when they found out how strong "Bob Danner" and "Alex O'Hirn" are.
+A fight soon happens between both teams where the baseball players leave the field when they find out how strong "Bob Danner" and "Alex O'Hirn" are.

-Rhino was among the villains who accompany Klaw in his invasion of Wakanda.
-It took the Wakandan Air Force to subdue Rhino.
+Rhino is among the villains who accompany Klaw in his invasion of Wakanda.
+It takes the Wakandan Air Force to subdue Rhino.